 Briefly about the beginning of hostilities

 The USSR entered the war without a single ally (1941–1942).
-Initially, the battles were fought with defeat.
-The statistics of the victims of the Second World War in those years demonstrates a huge number of irretrievably lost soldiers and military equipment.
-The main destructive moment was the seizure of territories by the enemy, rich in the defense industry.
+Initially, the battles were defeated.
+Statistics of victims of the Second World War in those years demonstrate a huge number of irretrievably lost soldiers and military equipment.
+The main destructive factor was the seizure of territories by the enemy, rich in the defense industry.

-The SS authorities suspected a possible attack on the country.
-But, visible preparations for war were not conducted.
+The SS authorities assumed a possible attack on the country.
+But there were no visible preparations for war.
 The effect of a surprise attack played into the hands of the aggressor.
-The seizure of the territories of the USSR was carried out with great speed.
-Military equipment and weapons in Germany were enough for a large-scale military campaign.
+The seizure of USSR territories was carried out with enormous speed.
+There was enough military equipment and weapons in Germany for a large-scale military campaign.

-The statistics of losses in World War II are only approximate.
+The statistics of losses in the Second World War are only approximate.
 Each researcher has his own data and calculations.
-61 states participated in this battle, and hostilities took place on the territory of 40 countries.
+61 states took part in this battle, and military operations took place on the territory of 40 countries.
 The war affected about 1.7 billion people.
-The main blow was taken by the Soviet Union.
+The Soviet Union bore the brunt.
 According to historians, the losses of the USSR amounted to about 26 million people.

-At the beginning of the war, the Soviet Union was very weak in terms of the production of equipment and military weapons.
-However, the statistics of those who died in World War II show that the number of deaths by year by the end of the battle had significantly decreased.
-The reason is the rapid development of the economy.
-The country learned to produce high-quality defensive means against the aggressor, and the technique had multiple advantages over the fascist industrial blocs.
+At the beginning of the war, the Soviet Union was very weak in terms of production of equipment and military weapons.
+However, statistics of deaths in the Second World War show that the number of deaths by year by the end of the battle had decreased significantly.
+The reason is the sharp development of the economy.
+The country learned to produce high-quality defensive equipment against the aggressor, and the technology had multiple advantages over fascist industrial blocs.

-As for prisoners of war, most of they were from the USSR.
-In 1941, the prison camps were overcrowded.
-Later, the Germans began to let them go.
-At the end of this year, about 320,000 prisoners of war were released.
+As for prisoners of war, then most of they were from the USSR.
+In 1941, the prisoner camps were overcrowded.
+Later the Germans began to release them.
+At the end of this year, about 320 thousand prisoners of war were released.
 The bulk of them were Ukrainians, Belarusians and Balts.

-Official statistics of those killed in World War II points to colossal losses among Ukrainians.
+Official statistics of deaths in the Second World War indicates colossal losses among Ukrainians.
 Their number is much greater than the French, Americans and British combined.
-As the statistics of the Second World War show, Ukraine lost about 8-10 million people.
-This includes all combatants (killed, dead, prisoners, evacuees).
+As statistics from the Second World War show, Ukraine lost about 8–10 million people.
+This includes all participants in hostilities (killed, deceased, captured, evacuated).

-The price of the victory of the Soviet authorities over the aggressor could be much less.
+The cost of the victory of the Soviet authorities over the aggressor could have been much less.
 The main reason is the unpreparedness of the USSR for a sudden invasion of German troops.
-The stocks of ammunition and equipment did not correspond to the scale of the unfolding war.
+Stocks of ammunition and equipment did not correspond to the scale of the ongoing war.

-About 3% of men born in 1923 survived.
+About 3% of men born in 1923 are still alive.
 The reason is the lack military training.
-The guys were taken to the front straight from school.
-Persons with an average were sent to quick courses pilots or for the training of platoon commanders.
+The boys were taken to the front straight from school.
+Persons with secondary education were sent to quick courses pilots or for training platoon commanders.

 German losses

-The Germans very carefully concealed the statistics of those killed in World War II.
+The Germans very carefully hid the statistics of those killed in the Second World War.
 It is somehow strange that in the battle of the century the number of military units lost by the aggressor was only 4.5 million.
-The statistics of the Second World War regarding the dead, wounded or captured were underestimated by the Germans several times.
-The remains of the dead are still being dug up in the battlefields.
+The statistics of the Second World War regarding those killed, wounded or captured were downplayed by the Germans several times.
+The remains of the dead are still being excavated in the battle areas.

-However, the German was strong and persistent.
+However, the German one was strong and persistent.
 Hitler at the end of 1941 was ready to celebrate the victory over the Soviet people.
 Thanks to the allies, the SS was prepared both in terms of food and logistics.
-The SS factories produced many high-quality weapons.
-However, losses in the Second World War began to grow significantly.
+SS factories produced many high-quality weapons.
+However, losses in the Second World War began to increase significantly.

-After a while, the fuse of the Germans began to decrease.
-The soldiers understood that they could not withstand the popular fury.
+After a while, the Germans' fervor began to diminish.
+The soldiers understood that they could not withstand the people's fury.
 Soviet command began to correctly build military plans and tactics.
-The statistics of the Second World War in terms of the dead began to change.
+The statistics of the Second World War in terms of deaths began to change.

-IN war time around the world, the population died not only from hostilities by the enemy, but also from the spread of various kinds of hunger.
-The losses of China in the Second World War are especially noticeable.
-The statistics of the dead is in second place after the USSR.
+IN war time all over the world, the population died not only from hostilities on the part of the enemy, but also from the spread of various types of hunger.
+China's losses were especially noticeable in World War II.
+The death toll statistics are in second place after the USSR.
 More than 11 million Chinese died.
-Although the Chinese have their own statistics of those killed in World War II.
-It does not correspond to the numerous opinions of historians.
+Although the Chinese have their own statistics of those killed in the Second World War.
+It does not correspond to numerous opinions of historians.

 Results of the Second World War

-Given the scale of hostilities, as well as the lack of desire to reduce losses, it affected the number of victims.
-It was not possible to prevent the losses of countries in the Second World War, the statistics of which were studied by different historians.
+Considering the scale of the fighting, as well as the lack of desire to reduce losses, affected the number of casualties.
+It was not possible to prevent the losses of countries in the Second World War, the statistics of which were studied by various historians.

-The statistics of the Second World War (infographics) would have been different if it were not for the many mistakes made by the commanders in chief, who initially did not attach importance to the production and preparation of military equipment and technology.
+The statistics of the Second World War (infographics) would have been different if not for the many mistakes made by the commanders-in-chief, who initially did not attach importance to the production and preparation of military equipment and technology.

-The results of the second world war according to statistics more than cruel, not only in terms of shed blood, but also in the destructive scale of cities and villages.
+Results of the Second World War according to statistics more than cruel, not only in terms of bloodshed, but also in the destructive scale of cities and villages.
 World War II statistics (losses by country):

-1. The Soviet Union - about 26 million people.
+1. Soviet Union - about 26 million people.

 3. Germany – more than 7 million